GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.

-~ Alan Kay
+~ Edsger W. Dijkstra
 <pre>

 </pre>